How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Quantitative Analysis

 (ii) \textit{Default BW (DBW)}.
 We experimented with the default configurations specified in \cite{DBLP:journals/pvldb/0001SGP16} for the five blocking workflows discussed in Section \ref{sec:blockingMethods} and opted for the one achieving the best performance, on average, across all settings.
 This configuration is Q-Grams Blocking with $q=6$ for block building, Block Filtering with ratio=0.5 for block cleaning and $WEP+ECBS$ for comparison cleaning.

-For similarity joins, we use the \textit{Default kNN-Join} as a baseline.
-The reason is that kNN-Join outperforms the other algorithms of this type in most cases, while being easy to configure, since it constitutes a deterministic, cardinality-based approach.
-Table \ref{tb:joinConfiguration} shows that its best performance is usually achieved when it is combined with cosine similarity, pre-processing to clean the attribute values and a very low number of nearest neighbors per query entity $K$.
-We used the smallest input dataset as the query set, minimizing the candidate pairs, set $K$=$5$ and selected $C5GM$ as the default representation model, because it achieves the best average performance.
+For sparse NN methods, we use the \textit{Default kNN-Join (DkNN)} as a baseline.
+The reason is that kNN-Join typically outperforms the other algorithms of this type and is easy to configure, since it constitutes a deterministic, cardinality-based approach.
+Table \ref{tb:joinConfiguration} shows that its best performance is usually achieved when it is combined with cosine similarity, pre-processing to clean the attribute values and a very low number of nearest neighbors per query entity, $K$.
+We used the smallest input dataset as the query set, minimizing the candidate pairs, set $K$=$5$ and $C5GM$ as the default representation model, since it achieves the best average~performance.

-Among the NN methods, we selected DeepBlocker as the baseline approach, given that it typically outperforms all others in terms of effectiveness (cf. Table \ref{tb:results}).
-Table \ref{tb:nnConfiguration} shows that it typically works best when cleaning the attribute values with stemming and stop-word removal, when using the smallest input dataset as the query set and when using a small number of candidates per query.
-We set $K$=$5$ so that the \textit{Default DeepBlocker (DDB)} is directly comparable with Default kNN-Join.
+Among the dense NN methods, we selected DeepBlocker as the baseline approach, given that it typically outperforms all others in terms of effectiveness (cf. Figure \ref{fig:heatmaps}).
+Table \ref{tb:nnConfiguration} shows that it usually works best when cleaning the attribute values with stemming and stop-word removal, when using the smallest input dataset as the query set and when using a small number of candidates per query.
+We set $K$=$5$ so that the \textit{Default DeepBlocker (DDB)} as with DkNN.

-\textbf{Schema-agnostic Settings.} The experimental results are reported in Table \ref{tb:results}.\footnote{See \cite{} for more detailed results and diagrams.} For the schema-agnostic settings, we observe that all fine-tuned methods consistently exceed the target recall ($PC\ge0.9$), regardless of their type.
-Only Default kNN-Join (DkNN-Join) and (DDB) violate the desired recall level in few cases.
-For this reason, the relative effectiveness of the considered methods is primarily determined by their precision ($PQ$).
+\textbf{Schema-agnostic Settings.} Due to lack of space, the detailed experimental results with respect to $PC$, $PQ$, run-time and the number of candidates over the datasets in Table \ref{tb:ccerDatasets} are reported in Table \ref{tb:results}.
+All fine-tuned methods consistently exceed the target recall, i.e., $PC\ge0.9$, regardless of their type -- only \textsf{DkNN} and \textsf{DDB} violate the desired recall level in a few cases.
+For this reason, the relative effectiveness of the considered methods is primarily determined by $PQ$.

-The best precision per dataset and schema settings is underlined, while the overall best across all filtering methods is marked in bold.
-We notice that the precision of all methods is highly correlated.
-In fact, the Pearson correlation coefficient between any pair of method exceeds {0.5}.
-This means that the performance of filtering depends heavily on the dataset characteristics.
-For example, datasets like $D_{a3}$ yield very low precision for all methods, because their duplicate entities share only generic/noisy content that appears in many non-matching profiles, too (e.g., stop words).
-In contrast, datasets like $D_{a4}$ entail duplicates that have very distinguishing content in common, yielding an almost perfect performance in most cases.